-Paul has been the Program Director at Strathcona Park Lodge since 2006.
-With an Adventure Guide Diploma, a Bachelor of Tourism Management from Thompson Rivers University and a Yamnuska Mountain Skills semester under his belt, he brings a wealth of experience to this position.
+Paul stepped into a new role in 2022 as the Managing Director, moving from his Program Director role.
+Paul has been a key part of the team leading Strathcona Park Lodge since 2006.
+With an Adventure Guide Diploma, a Bachelor of Tourism Management from Thompson Rivers University and a Yamnuska Mountain Skills semester under his belt, and a wealth of experience with clients, collegues and staff, he also brings a renewed vision to this position.

 When not in the office helping groups plan their trips or troubleshooting the myriad number of challenges that arise in the outdoor education business, Paul can be seen driving and picking up groups from the west coast, or on out on the property dealing with the many diverse demands associated with overseeing program staff and the thousands of school kids and hundreds of summer guests who visit the Lodge each year.
 Despite the many hours Paul dedicates to his job, he finds time to serve as a volunteer on the board of directors for Avalanche Canada and the BC Camps Association and has been a past board member of the Federation of Mountain Clubs of BC.
 Paul's leisure time is equally active and he spends quality time with his family, going on sailing adventures and to sports competitions and is a dedicated member of the biking community, riding on the many trails of Vancouver Island and wherever his adventurous spirit takes him.